wlads/reefpoints/source/posts/2013-09-11-vim-staying-on-home-row-via-map.md

 inoremap ;j <Esc>:update<Cr>a
 nnoremap ;j :update<CR>
 ```

-I'm using `:update` here, which is "like `:write`, but only write when the buffer has been
-modified."

 As you can see, I kept `;` as a prefix to my map commands.
 This
 conveniently keeps me at homerow.
 I've played with mapping everything